 Instead, consider launching an email lead nurturing campaign that keeps you top of mind during the decision process.
-If you’ve developed some great content (see tip number 2), you may want to consider sending more information about your facility to your leads.
+If you’ve developed some great content (see tip number 2), you may want to consider sending more information about your assisted living community to your leads.
 Your potential customers are deliberating one of the most important decisions about their parents they may ever have to make and helpful communication can go a long way.

 Using a CRM can help you manage your lead follow-up more effectively and make you more efficient.
 Use your CRM to alert you when leads come in for immediate follow-up, and use automated reminders to alert you to the right time to reach back out with information.
 Many CRMs can be customized to your sales and intake process.
 For more, read our blog called, "5 Ways a CRM Makes a More Effective Sales Enterprise."